project-owner/PeppyMeter/README.md

 ## Hokusai Edition 2020.11.15

-* Added new meters to the large, medium and small groups.
+* Added 8 new meters to the large, medium and small groups.
 * Added new group 'wide' with resolution 1280x400px.
+The group has 8 new meters.

 ## Constable Edition 2020.08.08